Bible Meaning: A circle, circuit, district

 The Sea of Galilee is a synonymous reference to the Sea of Chinnereth (Numbers 34:11) or Chinneroth (Joshua 12:3), the Sea of Tiberias (John 6:1) and Lake Gennesaret (Luke 5:1).

-The questionable value of the Galilee region for cultivation was known in the Old Testament.
+The questionable value of this region for cultivation was known in the Old Testament.
 King Solomon, as a gift of gratitude toward Tyre for providing quality building materials for the temple and royal palaces, gave its king twenty cities in the region (1Kings 9:11).
 Tyre's king, after visiting the land, declared them "Cabul," a word meaning sterile or good for nothing (1Kings 9:12 - 13)!
 The cities were returned to Solomon.

 Herod Antipas was given rule over Galilee and Perea after the death of his father Herod the Great in 4 B.C.
 His reign until 39 A.D. spanned the entire life and ministry of John the Baptist and Jesus Christ.